cpeacockc/cpeacockc/README.md

 I'm a quantum condensed matter physicist interested in a range of topics including quantum chaos and ergodicity-breaking, disordered systems, and quantum simulation techniques (Krylov expansions and other sparse methods, tensor networks, pauli string binary encoding)

-Check out my repo for generating a Krylov subspace expansion and Lanczos coefficients for the Anderson model and calculating the conserved quantities (or localized integrals of motion) [https://github.com/cpeacockc/Localization_in_Krylov_space](https://github.com/cpeacockc/Anderson-in-Krylov-space)
+Repo for generating a Krylov subspace expansion and Lanczos coefficients for the Anderson model and calculating the conserved quantities (or localized integrals of motion) [https://github.com/cpeacockc/Localization_in_Krylov_space](https://github.com/cpeacockc/Anderson-in-Krylov-space)

+Repo for constructing continuous matrix product state Ansatz for finding ground states of one-dimensional bosons and Bose-Fermi mixtures as in PhysRevResearch.4.L022034 [https://github.com/cpeacockc/Localization_in_Krylov_space](https://github.com/cpeacockc/ContinuousMatrixProductStates)

-Check out my other repo for quantum simulation with sparse and dense matrices https://github.com/cpeacockc/Quantum_simulator
+Repo for quantum simulation with sparse and dense matrices https://github.com/cpeacockc/Quantum_simulator

 For matrix free quantum simulation methods I recommend the following https://paulistrings.org/dev/, https://docs.itensor.org/ITensors/stable/, https://github.com/QuantumKitHub/MPSKit.jl